Status as of June 2022

 The FOITT processes the personal data from the COVID-19 certificates of the holders to the extent that is absolutely essential for the creation, signing and transmission of data-minimised certificates and then destroys it completely.
 The retrieval of certificates with data minimisation from the information system as described in section 3.2 may be logged on the server systems of the FOITT for the purpose of maintaining information and service security.
 Technical data about the user's device, such as operating system version, app version, IP address, etc., is transmitted and stored with each retrieval.

-The COVID certificate app offers users the option of converting the COVID-19 certificate stored in the app into certain electronic formats (e.g. PDF).
-To do so, the user can send the certificate to the information system for issuing COVID-19 certificates in accordance with section 3.2 using a function implemented in the app.
-This checks the certificate signature, converts it accordingly and then sends the certificate in the modified electronic format to the COVID Certificate app.
+The COVID Certificate app offers users the option of converting the COVID-19 certificate stored in the app into certain electronic formats (e.g. PDF) or – in the cases provided for under the COVID-19 Certificates Ordinance – into new certificates.
+To do so, the user can send the certificate or its content data to the information system for issuing COVID-19 certificates in accordance with section 3.2 using a function implemented in the app.
+This checks the signature and validity of the (original) certificate, converts it accordingly and then sends the converted certificate to the COVID Certificate app.
 The transmission takes place via a direct HTTPS connection to the FOITT servers and is protected by TLS encryption.

 The FOITT processes the personal data from the COVID-19 certificates of the holders to the extent that is absolutely essential for the conversion and transmission of the certificate and then destroys it completely.
-The conversion into other electronic formats in the information system as described in section 3.2 may be logged on the server systems of the FOITT for the purpose of maintaining information and service security.
-Technical data about the user's device, such as operating system version, app version, IP address, etc., is transmitted and stored with each retrieval.
+The conversion of COVID-19 certificates in the information system as described in section 3.2 may be logged on the server systems of the FOITT for the purpose of maintaining information and service security.
+Technical data about the user's device, such as operating system version, app version, IP address, etc., is transmitted and stored with each retrieval

 3.5 App for checking COVID-19 certificates

-The FOITT provides a checking app that is installed on mobile phones or similar devices (e.g. tablets) and can be used to electronically check the authenticity, integrity and validity of COVID-19 certificates, including certificates with data minimisation, as well as recognised foreign certificates.
+The FOITT provides a checking app that is installed on mobile phones or similar devices (e.g. tablets) and can be used to electronically check COVID-19 certificates, including certificates with data minimisation and recognised foreign certificates, for authenticity, integrity, validity and conformity with the access categories.
 No personal data is transmitted or permanently stored during the checking process.

 No personal information from the COVID-19 certificates is transmitted by the checking app to the FOITT information systems in accordance with sections 3.1 to 3.3.
 Similarly, there is no local logging of the checked certificates.
 Retrieval for updating the list of signature certificates from the information system as described in section 3.1 and the list of revoked certificates (or their certificate identifiers) as described in section 3.3 may be logged on the server systems of the FOITT for the purpose of maintaining information and service security.
 Technical data about the user's device (e.g. operating system version, app version, IP address, etc.) is transmitted and stored with each retrieval.
 The individual validity checks carried out in the app do not trigger any server requests, as they are performed using the locally cached lists, without any personal data being transmitted.